ToucanProtocol/BSIC/Deliverable #3/Deliverable 3 — PoC & MCP Testing Approach.md

 2. *Are investors interested in founding this project?*
     **Validation:** 1 fund reaching out (unsolicited) with the objective to invest.

-3. *Are carbon offset projects interested in joinging a CarbonDAO?*
+3. *Are carbon offset projects interested in joining a CarbonDAO?*
     **Validation:** contact 10 projects with at least 3 positive replies.

 ![MVP Testing Approach](https://github.com/CO2ken/BSCI/blob/master/Deliverable%20%233/MVP%20Testing%20Approach.jpg)